nusairc/AWS-using-Terraform-Ansible-mini-project/README.md

 ## Cleaning Up

 Remember to stop or terminate your AWS resources after use to avoid unnecessary charges.
-To remove the resources created by Terraform, use the following command:
+To remove the resources created by Terraform, you can use the following command:

       terraform destroy

 Before proceeding with the project, make sure you have a good understanding of Terraform and Ansible.
 Both tools play a vital role in Infrastructure as Code (IaC) and can greatly simplify the process of managing and automating cloud infrastructure.

-If you have any questions, suggestions, or feedback, please feel free to contact @nusairtech@gmail.com.
+If you have any queries, suggestions, or feedback, please feel free to contact @nusairtech@gmail.com.
 I appreciate your interest and involvement in learning , Good luck with your IaC journey!